morrownr/7612u/README.md

 [Linux Wireless Mediatek](https://wireless.wiki.kernel.org/en/users/drivers/mediatek)

 -----

 OpenWRT

 Driver package: kmod-mt76x2u

-More info to come...
+Note: If your router has a USB port and supports OpenWRT, you can use adapters based on the mt7612u (and mt7610u also) to add another 2.4 GHz or 5 GHz network.
+It works well.

 -----
 Known Issues

 The only known issue at this point is that the LED on mt7612u based adapters, if the adapter is built with an LED, does not come on automatically when the system is turned on.
-In looking at the source code, it appears this behavior is intentional.
-Should we submit a pull request to improve this behavior?
+In looking at the source code, it appears this behavior is intentional and I understand that because one of the first things I do is disable the LED, if possible, when I install a new adapter.
+Should we submit an issue or pull request to change this behavior?
 What should the behavior be?

 To turn on the LED, please follow instructions below: (does not work with Secure Mode)